 - Now, proceed to reboot the system, boot into BIOS, and then look for the Hardware Monitor tab or menu again.

 The option to check CPU temp in BIOS is useful, but it is not always helpful.
 If a computer crashes to the point of shutdown, users rarely get to immediately know why it happened.
 While this sort of crash usually implies that a component overheated, it is not always the CPU.

 2. How to Check CPU Temp in Linux

-Psensor is by far the easiest way to read an accurate and up-to-date system CPU temperature.
-If Psensor is not already installed on Linux, it will need lm-sensors and hddtemp to properly function.
-Linux installation is fairly easy.
+Psensor is by far the easiest way to read an accurate and up-to-date system CPU temperature on Linux.
+If Psensor is not already installed on your Linux computer, it will need lm-sensors and hddtemp to function properly.
+However, Linux installation is fairly easy.